T1 vs. Cable Internet: Which Will Give Your Small Business a Boost?

 T1 lines are reserved circuits that work over copper or fiber optic cables.
 You can lease a dedicated T1 line.
 A T1 line plugs into your network’s router and has 24 channels.
 Each channel is capable of a maximum speed of 64Kbs.
 That means you can expect T1 to carry data at 1.5 Mbps (upload and download).
 A T3 line is faster, at about 43 megabits per second.

 Another benefit of T1 is that it is readily available.
-Anywhere you can get phone service, you’ll be able to enjoy T1 Internet access.
+Anywhere you can get telephone service, you’ll be able to enjoy T1 Internet access.
 Plus, T1 offers 24 different channels for data and voice and that means it’s extremely flexible.
 T1 also offers relatively fast upload speeds, which is advantageous if your business is uploading large files on a regular basis.
-That’s because T1 is symmetrical, so your upload speeds are as fast as your download speeds.
+That’s because T1 is symmetrical, so your upload speeds are as fast as your download speeds, which is not the case with other cable internet services like DSL.
 T1 also proves to be an outstanding option if you need to keep multiple computers connected at high Internet speeds.

-When considering T1, you should know that a T1 line can carry about 60 times more data than a residential modem.
+When considering T1, you should know that a T1 line can carry about 60 times more data than a residential cable modem.
 And storms that knock out cable usually don’t disrupt T1 lines.
-If your small business counts on the Internet to function, T1’s dependability is a distinct advantage.
+If your small business counts on high-speed internet access to function, T1’s dependability is a distinct advantage.

 What is Cable Internet?

 Price is a significant one.
-The cost of cable Internet ranges from about $30 to $100 per month depending on a number of factors (speed being the most important one).
+The cost of cable Internet ranges from about $30 to $100 per month depending on a number of factors (download speed being the most important one).
 Even at the high-end, that’s much less than you’ll pay for T1, which starts at about $250 per month and can be as much as $1200 per month.
-Many cable Internet providers have developed bundles to meet the unique needs of small business, and bundling cable Internet with other services, like phone, can reduce your bill further, plus streamline bill paying.
+Many cable companies have developed bundles to meet the unique needs of small business, and bundling cable Internet with other services, like phone, can reduce your bill further, plus streamline bill paying.

 When it comes to selecting the Internet connection option that works best for your business, you want to keep the factors we’ve identified in mind.
 T1 is a solid choice because it offers dependability and can keep multiple computers connected at high Internet speeds.
 But, it’s costly.
 Cable is much more budget friendly, however you’ll share bandwidth (and thus speed) with your neighbors.